lyon-fnal/devenv/clion-mac.md

  ```
 and wait for CVMFS to start up (`docker-compose logs -f devenv-<NAME>`).

 For fun, `docker-compose exec` into a shell (see above).
-You'll see that your development is magically set up already!
+You'll see that your development environment is magically set up already!
 No need to source any scripts!
 This happens because we are passing in the list of environment variables and they are being set before you get the shell prompt.
 You can verify with `ups active`.
 Do `cmake --version` to make sure you have the correct `cmake`.
 Note that shell functions are **not** passed into the environment.
 That means that the UPS `setup` function (yes, it's a bash function, not a script) will not work.
  If you need `setup` and/or `unsetup` restored, you can, within the container, `source /path/to/devenv/helpers/restore_ups_setup`.
 If you need an extra package for builds and such, then set it up, check `ups active` and redo the `make_env.sh` step above.
 Then exit the shell and restart the container.

 ## Creating the helper scripts

-Our strategy will be to create a toolchain for `cmake`, compilers and `gdb` that will call our helper scripts that, in turn, will run the corresponding program in the container.
+Our strategy will be to create a toolchain for `cmake` and  compilers that will call our helper scripts that, in turn, will run the corresponding program in the container.
 CLion cannot do this for docker containers out of the box (a different JetBrains product, `PyCharm`, can for Python - maybe CLion will add this functionality one day).
 Since CMake will be calling these helper scripts, we are not able to add extra logic or arguments (e.g. we cannot write one helper script to rule them all).

 To make the helper scripts, see and follow the instructions in `/path/to/devenv/helpers/runWithDockerExec-TEMPLATE`.